Stromi1011/libVMPU/README.md

 In the future this might be expanded to handle the other interrupt-sources aswell.

 At the moment this program is based on STM-HAL drivers.
-Should you need that functionality with different drivers simply change the MPUwriteByteTo(...) and MPUreadFromAddress(...) and remove the includes/externs in the .h file to suit your application.
+Should you need that functionality with different drivers simply change the MPUwriteByteTo(...) and MPUreadFromAddress(...) to suit your application and remove the includes/externs in the .h file.

 The main files are only included as an example.